-The cost of workers compensation insurance premiums has been growing for a couple years now.
-In 2014, California topped the list with index rates of $3 to $3.50, followed by New York, New Jersey, Connecticut, Rhode Island and Oklahoma.
-During the first half of 2015, premiums across the nation were up by 5.3 percent compared to the year before.
+The cost of worker's compensation insurance premiums has been growing for a couple of years now.
+In 2014, California topped the list with index rates of $3 to $3.50, followed by New York, New Jersey, Connecticut, Rhode Island, and Oklahoma.
+During the first half of 2015, premiums were up by 5.3 percent compared to the year before.
 And this year, the Washington State Department of Labor & Industries said that workers comp rates will continue to rise, with a projected increase of 2 percent.

 Drive down costs, free up cash flow: How self-insurance works